Our mission is to enable and inspire individuals to reach their greatest potential. Our goal is to empower them to be the author of their own story.

 After moving back to Canada I decided to pursue a degree in Business Administration and have completed a certificate in Project Management.
 Beyond my academic endeavours, I seek to give back to the city that has become my new home, Toronto.
 The Local Charity enhances access to the necessary tools and skills for people in the community, and I am fortunate to be involved in allowing individual’s achieve their goals.

-Sakthi Vadi Sharadha, Education Program Director – Design and Development
+Sakthi Vadi Sharadha (she/her), Education Program – Design and Development

 I am a trained Biomedical Research Scientist with international research experience in designing, executing and troubleshooting experiments.
 I did my Bachelors of Technology in Biotechnology and Masters of Science in Stem cell and Regenerative Medicine from the University Of Sheffield, UK; I have completed my certification in GMP and GLP from University Of Toronto.